 - They aren’t portable.
 The average employee stays at his/her job for 5 years.
 If you leave, you lose your life insurance and your supplemental insurance for your spouse.
-If it’s the only policy you have for him/her, you’re left with nothing.
+If it’s your only policy for him/her, you’re left with nothing.

 Private insurance has its advantages and disadvantages too.
 First, the benefits.

 - It’s portable.
-You can secure private life insurance from any insurance agency and keep it for its entirety no matter where you work.
+You can secure private life insurance from any insurance agency and keep it for its entirety wherever you work.
 This means you don’t have to worry about losing your spouse’s or child’s coverage if you change jobs.

 - There’s no wait for eligibility.
 You can buy a policy and supplement whenever you want and can afford it.

 But, like anything, there are downsides to private voluntary spouse life insurance.

 - You are responsible for the premiums.
 You won’t have the employer contributions you may have if you opt for employer-sponsored life insurance and spousal coverage.